fullofcaffeine/cors-js-error-test/README.md

 1. Open the browser you want to test on and load `http://localhost:3000`;
 1. Open the JS inspector and inspect the logged event error object.

-You might also want to disable JS caching while testing to avoid any falsey results:
+You might also want to disable JS caching while testing to avoid any falsey results.
+Here's how to do that in Chrome:

 1. Open the dev tools;
 2. Click the "..." menu then "Network Conditions";